CSE-Projects/Secure-Video-Steganography/README.md

 * `combine_frames.m` - Combine the embedded Y, U, V frames into their embedded RGB frame.

 * `frames_to_video.m` - Construct the video from the embedded RGB frames.

+* `receiver_retrieve.m` - From the constructed video after embedding, it will retrieve the message back after applying Hamming correction.

 * `scramble.m` - Scrambles all the Y, U, V frames given their directory based on a key.